ReSwift/CounterExample-Navigation-TimeTravel/Carthage/Checkouts/ReSwift/README.md

 # Example Projects

 - [CounterExample](https://github.com/ReSwift/CounterExample-Navigation-TimeTravel): A very simple counter app implemented with ReSwift.
 This app also demonstrates the basics of routing with ReSwiftRouter.
+- [GitHubBrowserExample](https://github.com/ReSwift/GitHubBrowserExample): A real world example, involving authentication, network requests and navigation.
+Still WIP but should be the best resource for starting to adapt `ReSwift` in your own app.
 - [Meet](https://github.com/Ben-G/Meet): A real world application being built with ReSwift - currently still very early on.
+It is not up to date with the latest version of ReSwift, but is the best project for demonstrating time travel.

 # Contributing

 There's still a lot of work to do here!
-I would love to see you involved!
-Some design decisions for the core of ReSwift are still up in the air (see issues), there's lots of useful documentation that can be written and a ton of extensions and tools are waiting to be built on top of ReSwift.

-I personally think the best way to get started contributing to this library is by using it in one of your projects!
+We would love to see you involved!
+You can find all the details on how to get started in the [Contributing Guide](/CONTRIBUTING.md).

 # Credits